holysatan84/php8-nginx-mysql-docker/src/php8_features.md

 - [Lesson 2.3 - Constructor Property Promotion](https://youtu.be/T1PbFz-o6kw)\
   - Added as part of PHP8
-  - typehinting callable with promotion is not allowed
+  - Type-hinting callable with promotion is not allowed
   - Partly properties can be promoted
     ```php
     declare(strict_types=1);